-But you should still make a switch – here’s why
+You should switch to A2P 10DLC – here’s why

-The A2P 10 DLC delays might feel like welcome news for the many companies that still use cheaper, unsanctioned long codes (designed for person-to-person traffic) to communicate with customers.
+Many companies still use cheaper, unsanctioned long codes (designed for person-to-person traffic) to communicate with customers.

-Carriers are using firewalls and other software techniques to rid their routes of unsanctioned long codes – and they’re stepping up efforts fast.
+Carriers are using firewalls and other software techniques to rid their routes of unsanctioned long codes – and they’re stepping up efforts.
 This means messages sent on these routes could be blocked at any time.

 Shared short codes in the firing line